StephanRoemer/ReaScripts/README.md

 https://github.com/StephanRoemer/ReaScripts/raw/master/index.xml
 ```

-<font color="red">Please install the "sr_MIDI functions" package, when selecting any MIDI Editor scripts.
++ Please install the "sr_MIDI functions" package, when selecting any MIDI Editor scripts.
-Most of the functions are stored in this file and some scripts won't work without it!</font>
++ Most of the functions are stored in this file and some scripts won't work without it!